Recurly

 Configuring Recurly to use PayPal

-Recurly requires the PayPal API Username, API Password, and Signature (preferred) or PEM Certificate to connect to your PayPal WebSite Payments Pro account.
+Recurly requires the PayPal API Username, API Password, and Signature (preferred) or PEM Certificate to connect to your PayPal Payments Pro account.
 To retrieve your Signature from PayPal, follow these steps:

 1. Log in to your PayPal account at paypal.com